 Here are some links to some of my business articles.
 From this small sample you can start to see how business is an important aspect of freelance writing:

 Coping Strategies: New Editors and Editorial Changes

 But basic business knowledge isn’t enough.
 Anyone who knows me understands that marketing is a big part of my success.
 In fact, it’s the major part of my success and the success of other writers.

-My entire platform is about the multiple aspects of marketing and sales for your success.
-You won’t get your name in print if you can’t sell an editor on your story idea.
+My entire platform is about the multiple aspects of marketing and sales for success.
+You won’t get your name in print if you can’t sell editors on your story ideas.
 This is a big topic.
 You can find further reading on the art and science of marketing your work on this website in a large number of articles mentioned on this page.

-You can also learn more by attending our Travel Writing & Marketing Master Class in Seattle.
-It’s a 3-day crash course on marketing, selling, getting press trips, and creative writing.
+You can also learn more by attending our Travel Writing & Marketing Master Class.
+It’s a crash course on marketing, selling, getting press trips, and creative writing.
 You won’t find another workshop like it, anywhere!

 And you can learn about my entire marketing process in my book The Complete Guide to Marketing and Selling Your Travel Articles.

 So you need basic business knowledge including marketing savvy.
 I’ll call this Business & Marketing Savvy and add it to the travel writing success criteria and formula:

 Writing Success = Time + Experience + Work + Education + Basic Writing Skills + Writing Talent + Business & Marketing Savvy